 Reduce the skillet heat to medium and add green beans.
 Add 2 tablespoons of water and cook till evaporated or green beans are crisp tender, about 4 minutes.
 Remove skillet from heat.

 When strawberries are done baking, assemble salad.
 Layer a large platter with the spring mix greens, then spoon cooked quinoa on top.
 Drizzle with extra virgin olive oil, about 1 tablespoon.
 Layer green beans on top of quinoa.
 Place steak slices on top of salad then spoon cooked strawberries and juice on top.
 Lastly, arrange sesame seeds, mozzarella pearls, and basil all around salad to your preference.
 If desired, sprinkle a small amount of fresh, ground black pepper on top.

-This grilled halibut dish, created by Chef Brian Malarkey, is simple to prepare – but is definitely one of the tastiest, freshest dishes ever.
-The buttery flakey fish, combined with the vibrant, slightly sweet strawberry salsa makes this a stand-out dish you and your guests are sure to love.
+This Citrus Halibut and Strawberry Relish recipe, created by Chef Brian Malarkey, is simple to prepare – but is definitely one of the tastiest, freshest dishes ever.
+The buttery flaky fish, combined with the vibrant, slightly sweet strawberry salsa makes this a stand-out dish you and your guests are sure to love.